kjpye/P6-Geo-Coordinates-UTM/README.md

 Michael Slater for discovering the Escape \Q bug.

-Mark Overmeer for the ellipsoid_info routines and code review.
+Mark Overmeer for the ellipsoid-info routines and code review.

 Lok Yan for the >72deg.
 N bug.